-State governments have the opportunity to lead on implementing reforms to lower health care costs and improve the quality of care.
+State governments have the opportunity to improve health care coverage, access, and affordability.
 States can test and scale reforms that could serve as models for other states and provide a foundation for systemwide reforms at the federal level in the future.

 In Nevada, CAP worked to lower insulin costs for diabetics.
 CAP’s outreach and advocacy led to the introduction and enactment of legislation in 2017 that requires price transparency for insulin.